 How To Make Phirni

 Properly wash basmati rice and soak overnight to soften the rice grain.
 After soaking, fully drain the water and let it dry at room temperature.
 As the rice dried then coarsely ground using the grinder.
 You can dry the rice at room temperature or keep it under the fan.

 In the meanwhile, add saffron strands in a cup of milk and let it dissolve for 5 to 10 minutes.

 In a pan, add milk and let it boil.
 Now add soaked rice in boiling milk and quickly stir to avoid any lumps.
 Continuously stir the pan on low heat until the rice becomes soft and fluffy and makes a thick creamy texture.
 Then add saffron milk, sugar, cracked cardamom seeds or powder, khoya, and rose water.
 Give it a good mix to make a homogenous texture.
 Monitor the thickness of phirni, if it seems semi thick then remove from heat and quickly pour in the bowl to maintain a smooth texture.

 Garnish with pistachios and almonds!
 As the phirni comes at room temperature then keep in the refrigerator to get chilled bowls right before serving.

 - Make sure to use the right proportions of milk and rice otherwise the phirni might be runny or hard.
 If it’s runny then cook it more on slow heat.
-Continuously stir the pan with rubber spatula while cooking as the milk and rice has tendency to stick at bottom that will add a burn flavor.
+Continuously stir the pan with a rubber spatula while cooking as the milk and rice have a tendency to stick at the bottom which will add a burned flavor.